josdoaitran/microservices-everything/README.md

 refer to: https://microservices.io/post/refactoring/2020/07/28/six-principles-for-refactoring-to-microservices.html

 ## Communication protocol in Microservice Architecture:
 There are several communication protocols to build the system in microservices architecture.
-In each targets or specific scenarios, we will choose the proper communication types to transfer message or data between components.
+In each target or specific scenarios, we will choose the proper communication types to transfer message or data between components.
 We can classify to 2 main protocol types: Sync and Async.

-Base on the communication protocol among components and microservices, we will have 2 kinds of coupling to measure the dependency of each components in our microservices architectures.
+Base on the communication protocol among components and microservices, we will have 2 kinds of coupling to measure the dependency of each component in our microservices architectures.
 - Tight coupling
 - Loose coupling.

 Read more [Here](./sync-and-async.md)

+The differences between Http APIs and Rest APIs: https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html

 ## Microservice Testing
 In this session, we will collect all points in Testing to cover the quality of system in Microservice Architecture.